-Nothing beats fresh summer produce and sweet cherries top the list.
-Best eaten straight out of your hand, you can enjoy this juicy fruit as a simple snack or dessert.
+Nothing beats fresh summer produce, and sweet cherries top the list.
+Best eaten straight out of your hand, you can enjoy this juicy fruit as a simple snack or as dessert.
 There are so many types of sweet cherries.
 Some prefer red or black cherries, such as Bing, while others love the taste of yellow and pink varieties, like Rainier.
 As a general rule though, the darker the cherry, the more intense the flavor.
 And while each variety offers a subtle taste difference, they also have varying growing seasons and ripening windows, allowing regional growers to harvest certain types at different times during the summer.
 Check out the chart below for the taste and timing of some favorite summer varieties.

 01 of 06